 - Cocoa was transformed into chocolate in the late 1800s

-- and about the same time, the peanut was starting to be heavily farmed.
+- At about the same time, the peanut was starting to be heavily farmed.
 A perfect duo!

 - Chocolate is reported in culinary history as far back as 1900 years BC.